Philosophy is dialogue.

 This seminar for MA and advanced BA students explores some recent themes in the metaphysics of existence, identity, and perspective, as well as some central questions about the conceptualization and expression of reality.
 Click here for the syllabus and here for sample teaching materials.

-“Mathematics, its Foundations, and their Implications” – Hebrew University of Jerusalem, 2014/15
+“Mathematics, its Foundations, and their Implications” – Hebrew University of Jerusalem, winter semester 2014/15

 The first part of this graduate seminar provides an overview of foundational theories in the philosophy of mathematics (Kant’s account of mathematical knowledge; Frege’s and Russell’s logicist programmes; Carnapian positivism; Hilbert’s formalism; and the intuitionist views developed by Brouwer, Heyting and Dummett).
 The second part is dedicated to four central issues discussed in contemporary philosophy of mathematics: set theory and its ontological implications; mathematical Platonism; fictionalism; and structuralism.
 The third part of the seminar focuses on the question of mathematical truth and its relation to mathematical knowledge.
 Click here for the syllabus, here for sample teaching materials, and here for a student testimonial.